charlesneimog/py4pd/docs/libraries.md

 ---
 # External Libraries

 For those unfamiliar with programming, `py4pd` will be useful through its libraries.
 In essence, these libraries consist of Python code that can be used as PureData Objects.
 Because of the simplicity of Python, there is a new world of possibilities for PureData Objects.
 Presented below is a compilation of libraries used, for now, in my musical composition workflows. **If you created a library**, let me know to put it here too.

+!!! warning ""

+    <p style="font-size: 18px" align="center" markdown>Check the installation process [here](setup.md).</p>

 You can download the libraries using `deken`.
 To install the library search for the library name.